imycc/laravel-simple-pattern/README.md

 # Laravel Simple Repo

-Laravel Simple Repo(LSR) let us easily to create repository and its interface in laravel.
+Laravel Simple Repo(lsp) let us easily to create repository and its interface in laravel.

 ## Installation